Pancha anupam (uniqueness) temple of Pancha nadi kshethra

 Iyyarappan temple

 Sri Pattabirama Temple, Pudu Aharaharam, Thiruviyaru The main temple of this kshethra is that of Lord Siva presiding over as Iyyarappan (Tamil name) or Panchanathiswar (Sanskrit name) and the Sakthi is known by the name Dharmasamvarthini.
-The temple built during Cholas period is very huge.
-There are many Nayanmargals who had sung in praise of this Lord.
+The temple built during the Cholas period is very huge.
+There are many Nayanmargals who have sung in praise of this Lord.
 Lord is Swayambhu and is of mud, hence there is no abishekam for the Lord.
-From the southwest corner of the third prakaram if you spell 'Iyaara' you will be astonish to hear the same echoing seven times.
+From the southwest corner of the third prakaram if you spell 'Iyaara' you will be astonished to hear the same echoing seven times.

 Uniqueness of Dharmasamvarthini temple